-Here Is The 10-Step CRM Implementation Process We Use With Our Customers
+Here Is The 13-Step CRM Implementation Process Used by Insightly’s Implementation Pros

 Up to 69% of CRM projects fail because of poor implementation.
 If done incorrectly, your users will be frustrated or worse.
 A poor experience could lead to lost customer trust and even lost revenue as customers move away from your business solutions.

-Successful CRM implementation makes all the difference in user adoption, customer data integrity, and, ultimately, ROI.
-It ensures your new CRM software will have enhanced functionality and contribute to customer retention.
+A successful implementation of your CRM makes all the difference in user adoption, customer data integrity, and, ultimately, ROI and your bottom line.
+It ensures your team will be productive and happy with your system.
+It also ensures your new CRM software will have enhanced functionality and contribute to customer retention.

 Whether you run a small business, are heading a start-up, or planning a new CRM system for a large company, your CRM implementation strategy matters.

-Not only will it streamline your sales process and make life easier for different end-users on your team, but the right CRM will improve customer satisfaction and enhance workflow for salespeople and managers alike.
+Not only will it streamline your sales process and make life easier for different end-users on your team (especially your sales reps), but the right CRM will improve customer satisfaction and enhance workflow for salespeople and managers alike.

 Here are the 10 steps Insightly takes with every client to maintain our unbeatable customer satisfaction track record.